Therapeutic Technology

 A unique device that can assess nerve-muscle control by gathering information on a person’s ability to maintain balance.

-• It has both testing and training mode for postural stability, fall risk, limits of stability that allows baseline data to compare with as a patient improves as well as to average norms
+- It has both testing and training modes for postural stability, fall risk, and limits of stability that allow baseline data to compare as a patient improves

 Bioness® H200 Wireless Hand Rehabilitation System